DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 - Rejection due to qualifications may overlap with why a condition was not met.
 For example, the candidate could not provide evidence of a qualification.
 - The ‘offered a place elsewhere’ reason could a dedicated flow once UCAS is gone because Manage knows that a place was offered elsewhere.
 Perhaps it could even be automated.
 - We currently skip the ‘other advice’ question when safeguarding and honesty is given as a reason.
 Maybe this is wrong?
-- We currently skip the ‘Future applications’ question when safeguarding, honesty and other offer is given as a reason.
+- We currently skip the ‘future applications’ question when safeguarding, honesty or other offer are given as a reason.
 Maybe this is wrong?

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({